Event Contest starts at 10am PT(1800 UTC) Saturday till 12:59pm PST(2059 UTC) Sunday

-Excitement is in the air and we are in the planning phase working towards Field Day 2021.
-This year we have chosen a location in the city of Eastvale.
-We have secured Cedar Creek Park as our location to host this years event.
+We are in the planning phase working towards Field Day 2022.
+This year we plan to return to the city of Eastvale, Cedar Creek Park as our location to host this years event.
 For more information about what Field Day is all about, check the ARRL website HERE.

 Talk in Frequencies “Simplex” 145.555 and/or “Repeater” AE6TV 449.160, offset -5.0 MHZ, PL tone 77.0

 Things to bring: A chair for yourself and your family members, sunscreen and hat, bug repellent and water.
 HT Radio if you have one.

 6709 Cedar Creek Rd., Eastvale, CA 92880 “MAP”

 We are closely watching all updates of State and County restrictions due to the Covid 19 pandemic.
 Our goal is to keep our members safe and in compliance with all ordinances.
 In light of this, we may experience changes in the following weeks ahead.
 In the meantime, plans for Field Day 2022 is ongoing.
 More information and details will be forthcoming soon.
 Check back periodically for updates.